 copy contacts from 's3://metrics_bucket/eng_metrics.csv' iam_role 'arn:aws:iam::0123456789012:role/User_RedshiftRole' csv;

-• Twitter Ads API is rate limited to prevent overuse and hence the application logic will have to make requests by continuously tracking the rate limit status API for Twitter Ads.
+• Twitter Ads API is rate-limited to prevent overuse, and hence the application logic will have to make requests by continuously tracking the rate limit status API for Twitter Ads.

-• Data for larger time windows are made available by the API through asynchronous requests, which means the application can only spawn jobs and will need to keep track of the job status to fetch the data when the job is complete.
+• Data for larger time windows is made available by the API through asynchronous requests, which means the application can only spawn jobs and will need to keep track of the job status to fetch the data when the job is complete.

 • The above approach may work for a one-off load, but in real life, when executed as a continuous syncing process, additional logic to handle duplicates and data updates has to be implemented.